 During a visit to Windsor Castle you’ll get a comprehensive audio guide which will tell the story of the castle and guide you through its lavish staterooms.
 You’ll get to admire some of the gems of the royal collection of art and antiques, and learn about the generations of royals that have inhabited Windsor Castle over the years.

-You’ll need to spend around 2 or 2.5 hours at Windsor Castle.
-I recommend Windsor Castle as the first stop on this itinerary because it’s the ideal introduction to the town of Windsor!
+You’ll need to spend around 2 or 2.5 hours at Windsor Castle to follow the audio guide and explore its grounds.
+I recommend Windsor Castle as the first stop on this one day in Windsor itinerary because it’s the ideal introduction to the town!

 Windsor Castle Tickets

 Tickets to Windsor Castle don’t come cheap, costing £23.50 for adults and £13.50 for children, but when you see how elaborate the interiors of the castle are it makes sense.
-Its upkeep definitely won’t come cheap!
+The castle’s upkeep definitely won’t come cheap!

 Stop 2 – The Long Walk